rlamorea/weBASIC/docs/first-program.md

 ? <cursor>_</cursor>
 </pre>

-If you type in `3.5` and hit return (or ENTER), you'll end up back in EDIT mode.
+If you type in `3.5` and press the return (or ENTER) key, you'll end up back in EDIT mode.

 Nothing seemed to happen.